 - Nutritional Counseling

 - Recreational Therapy

 Registered Staff Hours

-While this nursing home's overall grade was as bad as it gets, it actually excelled in the category of inspections.
-In fact, we gave it an A for that category, which is one of our highest scores.
-Inspection grades take several factors into consideration, including deficiencies and substantiated complaints.
-You can learn more about each of these items by reviewing copies of nursing homes' inspection reports.
-While this place had a few deficiencies on its report, none of them were severe based on CMS' deficiency scale.
-A few minor deficiencies aren't the end of the world.
+While this nursing home's overall grade was not a highlight, it actually excelled in the category of inspections.
+In fact, we awarded it an A for that category, which is one of our best scores.
+These inspection grades weigh several factors, including deficiencies and federal fines.
+You can find more information about each of these items by reviewing copies of nursing homes' inspection reports.
+Although this facility had a few deficiencies on its inspection report, none of them were severe based on CMS' deficiency scale.
+A few minor deficiencies are not necessarily the end of the world.

 Short-term Care Quality

 Tragically, we gave this facility an F for its short-term care score.
 In crafting these short-term care scores, we analyze the nursing home's skilled nursing services, including those performed by registered nurses, speech therapists, physical therapists and other types of skilled professionals.
 The goal is to create a barometer for comparing the rehabilitation services of nursing homes.
 With a score of this caliber in this area, we were not shocked to learn that this facility was below average in several staffing areas we assess.
 It provided substantially fewer physical therapist and registered nurse hours per patient than most other facilities.
 Finally, we looked at the number of patients that were able to return home from this facility.
 This nursing home didn't fare well here either.
 In fact, we found that just 4.1 percent of this facility's patients were able to return home.
 This figure was quite a bit off the national average.